thwbecker/seatree/README.md

 ## Support and Contributing

 If you want to use SEATREE in a classroom setting, we might be able to offer you some installation support and always welcome your feedback.
 Also, if you like to add your own module to SEATREE, please let us know; we might be able to provide some assistance.
+The original code framework is mainly due to Kevin Milner, with a major 2025 update by Dunyu Liu.

 ## Acknowledgments